pranay-dutta/Notes/6 - Main Notes/Problems/3Sum Closest.md

 **Topic:**  [[Array]] [[Two Pointers]]
 **Last Modified**:  `2025-07-07 01:32`

-`Problem: return sum of 3 indices of nums such that it is closee`
+`Problem: return sum of 3 indices of nums such that it is closest to target`

 ### Solutions --